-C405.2.45_1 Daylight responsive controls function.
+C405.2.45.1 Daylight responsive controls function.
 Where required, daylight responsive controls shall be provided within each space for control of lights in that space and shall comply with all of the following:

-- Lights in primary sidelit daylight zones shall be controlled independently of lights in secondary sidelit daylight zones in accordance with Section C405.2.45.2. - Exception: Spaces enclosed by walls or ceiling height partitions with no more than three general lighting fixtures may have combined daylight zone control of primary and secondary daylight zones provided uniform illumination can be achieved. - Lights in toplit daylight zones in accordance with Section C405.2.45.3 shall be controlled independently of lights in sidelit daylight zones in accordance with Section C405.2.45.2. - 3.
+1. Lights in primary sidelit daylight zones shall be controlled independently of lights in secondary sidelit daylight zones in accordance with Section C405.2.45.2.

+Exception: Spaces enclosed by walls or ceiling height partitions with no more than three general lighting fixtures may have combined daylight zone control of primary and secondary daylight zones provided uniform illumination can be achieved.

+- 2. Lights in toplit daylight zones in accordance with Section C405.2.45.3 shall be controlled independently of lights in sidelit daylight zones in accordance with Section C405.2.45.2. - 3.
 Daylight responsive controls within each space shall be configured so that they can be calibrated from within that space by authorized personnel. - 4.
 Calibration mechanisms shall be in a location with ready access. - 5.
-Daylight responsive controls shall be configured to completely shut off all controlled lights in that zone. - 5-6.
-When occupant sensor controls have reduced the lighting power to an unoccupied setpoint in accordance with Sections C405.2.1.2 through C405.2.1.4, daylight responsive controls shall continue to adjust electric light levels in response to available daylight but shall be configured to not increase the lighting power above the specified unoccupied setpoint. - 6-7_Lights in sidelit daylight zones in accordance with Section C405.2.45_2 facing different cardinal orientations (i.e., within 45 degrees of due north, east, south, west) shall be controlled independently of each other.
+Daylight responsive controls shall dim lights continuously from full light output to 15 percent of full light output or lower. - 6.
+Daylight responsive controls shall be configured to completely shut off all controlled lights in that zone. - 5.7.
+When occupant sensor controls have reduced the lighting power to an unoccupied setpoint in accordance with Sections C405.2.1.2 through C405.2.1.4, daylight responsive controls shall continue to adjust electric light levels in response to available daylight but shall be configured to not increase the lighting power above the specified unoccupied setpoint. - 6.8.
+Lights in sidelit daylight zones in accordance with Section C405.2.45.2 facing different cardinal orientations (i.e., within 45 degrees of due north, east, south, west) shall be controlled independently of each other.